smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 Joins can exist in the `SELECT`, `FROM`, and `WHERE` clauses of an SQL statement.

-You can also have nested `SELECT` statements which act as outer joins, as demonstrated below.
+You can also have nested `SELECT` statements, which act as outer joins, as demonstrated below.

 ```sql
 SELECT  a.ID,